 - Intrapancreatic activation of pancreatic enzymes: secondary to pancreatic ductal outflow obstruction (e.g., gallstones, cystic fibrosis) or direct injury to pancreatic acinar cells (e.g., alcohol, drugs)

 - Increased proteolytic and lipolytic enzyme activity → destruction of pancreatic parenchyma

 - Attraction of inflammatory cells (neutrophils, macrophages) → release of inflammatory cytokines → pancreatic inflammation (pancreatitis)

-- Capillary leakage: release of inflammatory cytokines and vascular injury by pancreatic enzymes → vasodilation and increased vascular permeability → shift of fluid from the intravascular space into the interstitial space (third space loss) → hypotension, tachycardia →
+- Capillary leakage; : release of inflammatory cytokines and vascular injury by pancreatic enzymes → vasodilation and increased vascular permeability → shift of fluid from the intravascular space into the interstitial space (third-space fluid loss) → hypotension, tachycardia, warm and flushed skin →

-- Pancreatic necrosis: uncorrected hypotension and third space loss → decreased organ perfusion → multiorgan dysfunction (mainly renal) and pancreatic necrosis
+- Pancreatic necrosis: uncorrected hypotension and third-spacing → decreased end-organ perfusion → multiorgan dysfunction (mainly renal) and pancreatic necrosis

 - Hypocalcemia: lipase breaks down peripancreatic and mesenteric fat; → release of free fatty acids that bind calcium → hypocalcemia (fatty saponification)